software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 - Based on your experiences during the course, what would be three important advice you would give to a new software development team?
 Justify why these advice are important
 - What did you learn during the course?
 What would you have wanted to learn more about?

 Submit the final report as _a single PDF file_ to Moodle (you'll find the submission in the "Exercise submissions" tab).
+Your final points will be visible in the submission's feedback once the assesment is done.
+Contact the teacher, if you have questions related to your assesment.

 {: .important-title }